 - A hairdresser visits a disabled client at home when they do not usually provide home visits, as the client has a mobility impairment that makes the sinks at the salon unsuitable for washing their hair.

 - A music venue gives two tickets for the price of one to disabled people who need to bring someone with them to assist them.

-You can refuse to provide the service to someone who does not have that characteristic if you reasonably think it is impracticable for you to provide them with the service.
+You can refuse to provide a service to someone who does not have a protected characteristic if you reasonably think it is impracticable for you to provide them with the service.

 Separate services for men and women and single-sex services

 You are allowed to provide separate services for men and women where providing a joint service (i.e. one where men and women are provided with exactly the same service) would not be as effective.
 You are also allowed to provide separate services for men and women in different ways or to a different level where:

 - providing a joint service would not be as effective, and

 - the extent to which the service is required by one sex makes it not reasonably practicable to provide the service except in the different ways or to the different level.